An island of spiritual hedonism

 The biggest ball is without a doubt the famous Full Moon Party.

-Once a month, everything neon clashes at Haad Rin on the southeast of the island for the legendary party, attended by thousands of people.
+Once a month, everything neon converges at Haad Rin on the southeast of the island for the legendary party, attended by thousands of people.

 If you don’t like crowds, this is not the party for you.